BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_1_Setting_Up_Libwally.md

 ## Preparing for Libwally

-As usual, you'll need to include appropriate files and link appropriate libraries to use Libwally.
+So how do you use Libwally in a program?
+As usual, you'll need to include appropriate files and link appropriate libraries for your code.

 ### Including the Files